Pharmaceutical Affairs Act

 Any person who makes use, without authorization or as an infringement, of the name, use instructions or labels of the medicaments of others shall be punished with imprisonment of not more than five (5) years, detention, in addition thereto, a fine of not more than NT$20,000,000.

-Any person who knowingly imports, sells, supplies, dispenser, transports, stores, brokers, transfers or displays with intent to sell the medicaments set forth in the preceding Paragraph shall be punished with imprisonment of not more than two (2) years, detention or, in addition thereto, a fine of not more than NT$10,000,000.
+Any person who knowingly imports, sells, supplies, dispensers, transports, stores, brokers, transfers, or displays with intent to sell the medicaments set forth in the preceding paragraph shall be punished with imprisonment of not more than two (2) years, detention or, in addition thereto, a fine of not more than NT$10,000,000.

 Article 87